Gateway building reception area

 Level 6 Entry Requirements

-Nurses/Midwives: The applicant must be a registered nurse, midwife and/or specialist community public health nurse with at least one year's post qualifying experience.
+Nurses/Midwives: The applicant must be a registered nurse or midwife with at least one year’s post qualifying experience.
 The applicant must provide evidence via the Accreditation of Prior and Experiential Learning (APEL) process of their ability to study at degree level.
 60 credits at Level 5 are normally required to access the degree level programme.

-Allied Health Professionals: must be registered with the Health & Care Professions Council (HCPC) in a relevant allied health profession.
+Allied Health Professionals: must be registered with the Health and Care Professions Council (HCPC) in a relevant allied health profession and have three years post qualifying experience.
 The applicant must provide evidence via the Accreditation of Prior and Experiential Learning (APEL) process of their ability to study at degree level.
-60 credits at level 5 are normally required to access the degree level programme.
+60 credits at level 5 are normally required to access the degree level programme

 Level 7 Entry Requirements

-Nurses/Midwives: The applicant must be a registered nurse, midwife and/or specialist community public health nurse with at least three years post qualifying experience.
-The applicant must provide evidence via the Accreditation of Prior and Experiential Learning (APEL) process of their ability to study at master’s level; 60 credits at Level 6 are normally required to access the Level 7 programme.
+Nurses/Midwives: The applicant must be a registered nurse or midwife with at least one year’s post qualifying experience.
+The applicant must provide evidence via the Accreditation of Prior and Experiential Learning (APEL) process of their ability to study at degree level.
+60 credits at Level 6 are normally required to access the master’s level programme.

-Still got questions or would like more information?
+Still have questions or would like more information?

 Check out our frequently asked questions.